- How does it work?

 The main measure of these two trials is the effect of treatment on relapse rate.

-Recruiting began in August 2011 and the trials are due to finish in 2015.Further details of Opera II study.
+The trials are due to finish in 2020.Further details of Opera II study.

 Further details of Opera I study.